This video is part of the official comprehensive video course about Duik Ángela

 There are two ways to add multiple motion trails for the same layer:

-You can set the start and end (in frames relative to the current time) to adjust the length of the trail.
-Note: long trails can have a big impact on the performance.
+- You can set the start and end (in frames relative to the current time) to adjust the length of the trail.
+Note: long trails can make the performance drop (a lot).

 In the basic section, you can change and animate basic appearance settings.
 Keep in mind that Motion trails are standard shape layers and you can do much more with them by modifying the content by yourself.

 The Taper settings are the same than those you can find in paths in the content of an After Effects shape layer.

 simple (stroke) Mode, the trail is a simple open Bézier path with a stroke.
 Switching to the